fbpx

 Green beans almondine in a black Staub skillet.

-The finishing touch on these beautiful veggies is a lavishly-tasty almond garnish (almondine): a savory mixture of shallots, garlic and almonds with a pinch of salt.
+The finishing touch is a lavishly-tasty almond garnish (almondine): a savory mixture of shallots, garlic and almonds with a pinch of salt.

 String Beans Almondine served in a black cast-iron skillet alongside a ramekin of almondine.